 SI.
 No. Potential Environmental Issues Duration or Extent Magnitude Proposed Mitigation Measures Institutional Responsibilities 1 Location Impacts 1.1 Lack of sufficient planning to assure long term sustainability of the Precision Engineering Centre building and ensure protection specially from earthquake and other natural disasters Permanent Major The design of Precision Engineering Centre has been completed considering earthquake coefficient of zone III.
 Building located on a plain land and sustainability principles such as rainwater harvesting, solid waste segregation, etc. have been incorporated in project design.
-No location impacts as the site is a vacant land owned by the GoO OSDA PMU 2 Design and Pre-construction In npacts Townsday the ede 2.1 Permissions and NOCs and Environmental Clearance Modification Permanent Major No clearance or permission required for the Precision Engineering Centre OSDA through Odisha Industrial Infrastructure Development Corporation 2.2 Layout of components to avoid impact on the aesthetics of the Precision Engineering Centre building and surroundings Permanent Major All the subproject components are planned within a vacant site in industrial area hence no adverse impacts on aesthetics of site.
+No location impacts as the site is a vacant land owned by the GoO OSDA PMU 2 Design and Pre-construction Ir npacts 2.1 Permissions and NOCs and Environmental Clearance Modification Permanent Major 1-No environmental clearance is required.
+2-Other requisite permissions to be obtained for PEC OSDA through Odisha Industrial Infrastructure Development Corporation 2.2 Layout of components to avoid impact on the aesthetics of the Precision Engineering Centre building and surroundings Permanent Major All the subproject components are planned within a vacant site in industrial area hence no adverse impacts on aesthetics of site.
 Hence, no mitigation measures are warranted.
 Not Applicable 2.3 Increased storm water runoff from alterations of the site's natural drainage patterns due to landscaping, excavation works, construction of parking lots, and addition of paved surface.
-Permanent Moderate Design of proposed Precision Engineering Centre will enable efficient drainage at the site and maintain natural drainage patterns OSDA through Odisha Industrial Infrastructure Development Corporation 2.4 Integration of energy efficiency and energy conservation programs in design of WSC building Permanent Moderate Following measures have been included in the design to enhance energy efficiency: • Usage of recyclable materials like wood substitutes. • Installation of BEE certified equipment OSDA through Odisha Industrial Infrastructure Development Corporation
+Permanent Moderate Design of proposed Precision Engineering Centre will enable efficient drainage at the site and maintain natural drainage patterns OSDA through Odisha Industrial Infrastructure Development Corporation 2.4 Integration of energy efficiency and energy conservation programs in design of WSC building Permanent Moderate Following measures have been included in the design to enhance energy efficiency: • Usage of recyclable materials • Installation of BEE certified equipment • Usage of energy efficient lighting fixtures OSDA through Odisha Industrial Infrastructure Development Corporation